cimryan/teslausb/README.md

 The original post on Reddit assumed that the archive would be hosted on Windows and that the Pi would be set up using a Windows machine but this Git repo welcomes the contribution of instructions for other platforms.

-TODO/Asks

-* Script to make this easy to get going.
-Ideally supports multiple targets (see further TODO/Asks)
-* Copy to AWS S3 / Google Drive / Etc
-* Copy to SSH/SFTP

 ## Intro

 You can configure a Raspberry Pi Zero W so that your Tesla thinks it's a USB drive and will write dashcam footage to it.
 Since it's a computer, you can run scripts on the Pi to automatically copy the clips to an archive server when you get home.
 The Pi is going to continually: